 Even though your meter may have a memory, it is important to keep a record of your readings in a diary and to take this with you to all appointments with your diabetes health team.
 This will provide both you and your diabetes health team with important information in deciding if and how your treatment may need to be adjusted.

-Testing four times a day is usually recommended for people with type 1 diabetes.
-However many people test more often, such as those using an insulin pump (CSII – continuous subcutaneous insulin infusion).
+Checking four times a day is usually recommended for people with type 1 diabetes.
+However many people check more often, such as those using an insulin pump (CSII – continuous subcutaneous insulin infusion).

-Why is it so important to test my blood?
+Why is it so important to check my blood levels?

-Regular testing and recording of your blood glucose level can reinforce your healthy lifestyle choices as well as inform you of your response to other choices and influences.
+Regular checking and recording of your blood glucose level can reinforce your healthy lifestyle choices as well as inform you of your response to other choices and influences.

 Importantly, blood glucose level pattern changes can alert you and your health care team to a possible need for a change in how your diabetes is being managed.

 Checking your blood glucose levels will help you to: